 - a.
 The contents of notification should sufficiently detail the following information: - 1.
 Purpose of processing; - 2.
 Data or categories of data to undergo processing; - 3.
 Category or categories of data subject; - 4.
 The recipients or categories of recipient to whom the data are to be disclosed; - 5.
 The length of time the data are to be stored; - 6.
+Methods and logic utilized for automated processing - 7.
 Any decisions relating to the data subject that would be made on the basis of processed data or that would affect adversely the rights and freedoms of data subject. - b.
-The Commission shall be given the identity of contact persons from the Personal Information controller and any other body involved in processing of personal data with their contact details, and which shall immediately be updated in case of changes.

-- c.
-No decision with legal effects concerning the data subject shall be made solely on the basis of automated processing. - d.
+The Commission shall be given the identity of contact persons from the Personal Information controller and any other body involved in processing of personal data with their contact details, and which shall immediately be updated in case of changes. - c.
+No decision with legal effects concerning the data subject shall be made solely on the basis of automated processing, unless data subject consents. - d.
 Any processing not in accordance with the notification and the declared purpose shall be considered unauthorized, and subject to sanctions which include ban on processing or fines, without prejudice to possible administrative, criminal, or civil liability.